AndrewBennet/automatic-app-landing-page/_pages/presskit.md

 - Export / import your data to / from CSV for full control
 - Nightly iCloud backup to keep your data safe
 - Realtime iCloud sync across different devices
-- Conveneient swipe actions and shortcuts, for fast management of your books
+- Convenient swipe actions and shortcuts, for fast management of your books
 - Supports widgets, to show your books on your homescreen and lockscreen

 ## Loved by Users

 Reading List has been exceptionally well received by its users.
-It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 32,000 ratings and reviews.
+It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 34,000 ratings and reviews.

 ## Pricing